 Texas A&M University

-Perhaps not surprising considering its name, College Station, Texas manages to maintain its college town feel despite being home to the fourth largest university in the nation.
-Much of the local culture revolves around the university, including the many restaurants and cafes, arts initiatives, and popular local sports teams.
-When it comes to cost of living, College Station falls about 3% below the national average.
+Perhaps not surprising considering its name, College Station, Texas manages to maintain its collegiate feel despite being home to the fourth largest university in the nation.
+Much of the local culture revolves around the university and student body, including the many restaurants and cafes, arts initiatives, and popular local sports teams.
+When it comes to cost of living, College Station falls about 3% below the average.
 That makes it slightly higher than most other places in Texas, though it’s still affordable.
 Housing costs in College Station average 7% higher than what is typical.
 Expect to spend about $780 per month on a one-bedroom apartment.
 Despite higher housing costs, residents can save on lower food, healthcare, utilities, and transportation costs.

 22. Tigerville, South Carolina